Alexander Smith of Stoneywood1

 Katherine Burnett1

-Katherine Burnett is the daughter of Sir Thomas Burnett of Leys, 3rd Bt. and Hon.
-Margaret Arbuthnott.1 She married Sir William Seton of Pitmedden, 2nd Bt., son of Sir Alexander Seton of Pitmedden, 1st Bt., in 1702.1
+Katherine Burnett was the daughter of Sir Thomas Burnett of Leys, 3rd Bt. and Hon.
+Margaret Arbuthnott.1 She married Sir William Seton of Pitmedden, 2nd Bt., son of Sir Alexander Seton of Pitmedden, 1st Bt. and Margaret Lauder, in 1702.1 She died in 1749.2

 From 1702, her married name became Seton.1